Lolwa's Quilted cushion

 Mixing up Some Blocks

-If you compare this pattern with the one on the photo up you might notice the different direction of the outer green House Squares. ๐Ÿ˜‰
+If you compare this pattern with the one in the photo you might notice the different directions of the outer green House Squares. 😉

 Lolwa's Quilted cushion final cover

-So, the lesson of this day was to make the best out of it and work around our little mistake.ย
+So, the lesson of this day was to make the best out of it and work around our little mistakes.

 Quilting the Patchwork Sandwich

-So, I took Lolwa’s patchwork cushion cover home and I quilted it on the next day.
-To make her feel part of the process I recorded the little video on me quilting the cushion. ๐Ÿ™‚
+So, I took Lolwa’s patchwork cushion cover home and quilted it the next day.
+To make her feel part of the process I recorded a little video of me quilting the cushion. 🙂

 Lolwa’s Finished Quilted Cushion

 Another thing I like about quilted cushions is that are quick to finish.
-No binding needed.
-All you need is the fabric for making an envelope backing for the back side.ย
+No binding is needed.
+All you need is the fabric for making an envelope backing for the backside.

-Lolwa's Quilted cushion with bagQuilting and finishing the cushion was actually faster than preparing the quilted cushion for a nice little photo shot with the quilter’s husband. ๐Ÿ™‚
+Lolwa's Quilted cushion with bagQuilting and finishing the cushion was actually faster than preparing the quilted cushion for a nice little photo shot with the quilter’s husband. 🙂

-Another thing that I had already introduced for Sara’s baby quilt are these nice little improvised paper bags.
-I just good plain paper bags and made some Me + My Craftroom stickers and labels on the computer.ย
+Another thing that I had already introduced for Sara’s baby quilt is these nice little improvised paper bags.
+I just got plain paper bags and made some Me + My Craftroom stickers and labels on the computer.

 Leave a Reply